 A Patient Journey for those with Scars

-Scars are a mark left on the skin, or within body tissue, where a burn, sore or wound has not healed properly and connective tissue has developed in its place.
+A scar is a mark left on the skin, where a burn, sore or wound has healed.
 Scars are a very common natural occurrence and are all part of the body’s healing process.
 Scars can affect anyone at any age, with most people having at least one in their lifetime.
 Although there is no known cure for scarring, there are treatments available to help minimise the appearance of scars and lessen the symptoms associated with scarring.

 Scarring can appear in a variety of forms, and can affect anyone regardless of age or gender; however, there are certain scars that are seen in some more than others:

 - Flat, pale scars - These can appear red or dark and raised initially after the wound has healed.
 Over time (usually two years or less) these scars become less visible, becoming flatter and paler.
 These are the most common type of scar.

 - Keloid scars - These appear as a raised lump over the wound and can in some cases be even bigger than the wound itself.
 They are shiny, hairless and usually domed in appearance.
 They are caused by too much scar tissue being produced at the site of the wound.
 Keloid scars most commonly affect people with darker skin.

 - Hypertrophic scars - These appear red and raised and they form along a wound.
 These scars can remain this way for years without fading.

 - Atrophic scars - Also referred to as ‘pitted’ or ‘ice-pick’ scars, these have a dipped or sunken appearance.
 These scars are commonly seen in those with acne scarring, where pitted scars are left where pustules (spots) have been.

 - Contracture scars - These are caused by the skin shrinking and tightening, usually after a burn, which can cause the skin to pull together restricting movement.